I’ve been thinking about how life is no different from technology.

 2. Then you need to know how to check your settings.
 Often simply stopping for a moment and thinking it through will do the trick.
 Examine your thoughts, or explore the buttons on your tech device that you tend to avoid or never noticed before.
 Ask for help from your computer guru, tech savvy teenager, trusted friend, adviser, organizer, or therapist.

 3. Check them periodically.
 Things change.
 Technology changes.
 Circumstances change.
 You change.
-You may need to re-set something you thought was already set, or change the setting (or thought) altogether.
+You may need to re-set something you thought was already set, or change the setting (or erroneous, unhelpful thought) altogether.
 Make another choice and see if that works better for you.

 4. Remember: If something is annoying you, it might just be a matter of identifying which setting needs to be changed.
 Even thinking through a household organizing system requires a few moments of reflection and a little (or a lot of) tweaking.
 It’s easy for us to get distracted and overwhelmed, and to delay focusing on the solution to a problem.